-In a letter written at the end of June 1449, a friend of Agnes Paston, Elizabeth Clere wrote to John Paston, Elizabeth’s eldest brother and head of the family who was in London.
-Elizabeth Clere said that Elizabeth ‘was never in so great sorrow as she is nowadays and she hath sin’ Easteren the most part be’ beaten once in the week or twice, and sometimes twice on a day, and her head broken in two or three places’.
+In a letter written at the end of June 1449, a friend of Agnes Paston, Elizabeth Clere wrote to John Paston who was in London.
+John was Elizabeth’s eldest brother and head of the Paston family.
+Elizabeth Clere said that his sister Elizabeth ‘was never in so great sorrow as she is nowadays and she hath sin’ Easteren the most part be’ beaten once in the week or twice, and sometimes twice on a day, and her head broken in two or three places’.

 She encouraged John to seek another match if possible, saying that Scrope would do only if there was no one else.

 Agnes Paston’s campaign succeeded and in the end Elizabeth agreed; however, the marriage did not go ahead as there were concerns about Scrope’s finances and the entail on his land, some of which Elizabeth had shared.